Skip to main content

 Boat trip through Nikolaiviertel

-The Nikolaiviertel is a real gem in the centre of the city.
+The Nikolaiviertel is a real gem right in the heart of the city.
 Cobblestones, winding alleyways, small shops and cosy pubs tell the story of medieval Berlin.
-Not only is the oldest church located here, but also the oldest residential building in the city, where curiously nostalgic souvenir shops meet historical flair.
-Our tip: be sure to take a look at the Biedermeier interior of the Knoblauchhaus - Berlin's bourgeoisie comes alive here.
+Here you’ll find not only the city’s oldest church but also its oldest residential building, where quirky, nostalgic souvenir shops meet historic charm.

 Where: Nikolaikirchplatz, Mitte